netbox-community/netbox-plugin-tutorial/tutorial/step10-rest-api.md

 We will create it later when we register our API viewsets and URLs.

 Next, remember the `rule_count` column we added for the table in Step 3.
 We can expose that value in the API too.
-This is a computed field, so we make it read only and we will annotate it in the view queryset.
+This is a computed field, so we make it read-only, and we will annotate it in the view queryset.

 ```python
     rule_count = serializers.IntegerField(read_only=True)